john-science/DecafMUD/README.md

-# DecafMUD
+# DecafMUD for the Discworld

-Web-based MUD Client for the [Discworld MUD](http://discworld.atuin.net/lpc/)
+> The Web-based MUD Client for the [Discworld MUD](http://discworld.atuin.net/lpc/)

-This version of DecafMUD will depart from the [original](http://decafmud.stendec.me/) [version](https://github.com/stendec/DecafMUD) in that it will be designed soley to support the [Discworld MUD](http://discworld.atuin.net/lpc/), and no other MUDs or applications.
-If the codebase departs significantly enough, we will change the name of the client in the future, so as to not besmerch the name of the original creator.
+This MUD client started life as [version 0.9.0](https://github.com/stendec/DecafMUD) of Stendec's wonderful [DecafMUD](http://decafmud.stendec.me/.
+Much credit and thanks go to Stendec for the client.

+Going forward, this particular client will be entirely devoted to the Discworld MUD.
+There will be no attempt at general support for all MUDs.
+The goal here is to provide the best possible client for the Disc, and that's all.